wp-plugins/participants-database/readme.txt

 All shortcodes now use a template to determine how they are presented.
 Plugin default templates are found in the "templates" directory in the plugin directory.

 If you want to customize your template, copy the template file you want to use as a starting point to a "templates" dierctory in your theme:  `wp-content/themes/your-theme/templates/`.
 Create the directory if it doesn't exist; if it does exist, just place the the template file in there.
+IMPORTANT: if you modify the templates in the shortcode directory, your changes will be lost when you upgrade the plugin.
+Copy them to your theme directory in a directory named "templates."
+The path will look something like this: `(WP ROOT)/wp-content/themes/yourtheme/templates/pdb-signup-customtemplate.php`

 Template files use the naming convention: pdb-{shortcode name}-{template name}.php.
 So, for instance, the default template for the `[pdb_signup]` shortcode is "pdb-signup-default.php" If you want to create your own template file, you would rename it something like: "pdb-signup-mytemplate.php" then, call it in the shortcode like this: `[pdb_signup template="mytemplate"]`.

 The default template files include comments to help you develop your own templates easily.